 How to Practice Vipassana Meditation – The Answer is Here

 The Vipassana meditation is more of an observation-based style of meditation and is a journey towards self-awareness.
 Given below is how you can practice Vipassana to reap maximum benefits.

 - Whether you are amidst nature or inside your home, find a comfortable spot to sit in the cross-legged position.
 Keep your head straight and the spine completely erect.
 Do not slouch.

 - Form a picture in your mind of your muscles relaxing as you breathe.

 - Select a particular object to focus on.
-It can include your breathing or the physical sensations you feel during the meditation especially in the abdomen.
+Hence, it can include your breathing or the physical sensations you feel during the meditation especially in the abdomen.
 Your breathing is the focal point of meditation.

 - While keeping your attention fixed on your breathing, observe and explore how your mind wanders off.
 Return your attention towards the physical sensations every time your attention falters.

 - You can try naming what is happening with your awareness during the practice to sharpen your focus.